 – Difficulty in bonding and attachment with the child

-– Affect marital relationship
+– Affect relationship with the partner

 – Traumatic birth experience

 – Prolonged labour, increased need for CS: Adrenaline hormone (released as a result of anxiety and stress during labour) has been thought to slow down uterine contractions (11) (which is important for steady progress in labour), therefore resulting in prolonged labour and emergency Caesarean Section (8)